Hydrant flushing on Wednesday - WHIZ News

-ZANESVILLE, Ohio–The City of Zanesville’s Water Division will be flushing hydrants Wednesday within the general area of Winding Way, W. Highland, E & W Willow, Martin, Fernbank, E & W Ridgewood, Crestway, Wal-Mart, Dresden Road , and all side streets.
+ZANESVILLE, Ohio–The City of Zanesville’s Water Division will be flushing hydrants Wednesday within the general area of Military, Orchard Hill, Garden, Grove, Colony Center, Colony Hill Drive, Country Club, Beverly and all side streets.

 Flushing will be from 7:30 a.m. to 3:00 p.m.